 Cedar Park Mobility Master Plan (MMP) Overview

-The Mobility Master Plan (MMP) is a comprehensive and strategic plan that will integrate and modernize the City’s three existing mobility plans into one comprehensive document.
-The plan will update the recommendations from past plans, including the 2010 Hike and Bike Trails Plan; 2015 Transportation Master Plan and the 2020 Transit Study.
-The plan will be developed through a collaborative process that will engage a City Council appointed advisory committee, the community at-large, key stakeholders, City Council and City staff.
-It will integrate the transportation projects approved in the 2022 transportation bond election into the action plan.
+The Mobility Master Plan (MMP) is a comprehensive and strategic plan that integrates and modernizes the City’s three existing mobility plans into one comprehensive document.
+The plan updated the recommendations from past plans, including the 2010 Hike and Bike Trails Plan; the 2015 Transportation Master Plan and the 2020 Transit Study.
+The plan was developed through a collaborative process that will engage a City Council-appointed advisory committee, the community-at-large, key stakeholders, the City Council and City staff.
+It integrates the transportation projects approved in the 2022 transportation bond election into the action plan.

-With Cedar Park being mostly built-out, the existing street network will be reviewed to determine where remaining new connections can be modified to accommodate multimodal cross-sections, especially at intersection bottlenecks.
-Streets that are “built-out” or unlikely to be changed and showing adequate capacity at build-out will be specified as “established streets” and will only be considered for adding pedestrian facilities or shared use paths where lacking.
-Corridor specific multimodal cross sections will be developed to accommodate vehicles while balancing needs of other street users such as pedestrian, bike and trails users.
+With Cedar Park being mostly built-out, the existing street network was reviewed to determine where remaining new connections can be modified to accommodate multimodal cross-sections, especially at intersection bottlenecks.
+Streets that are “built-out” or unlikely to be changed and showing adequate capacity at build-out will be specified as “established streets” and were only considered for adding pedestrian facilities or shared-use paths where lacking.
+Corridor-specific multimodal cross-sections were developed to accommodate vehicles while balancing the needs of other street users such as pedestrians, bikes and trail users.

-Agency coordination meetings will be held with regional agency partners such as CTRMA, TxDOT, Williamson County and Travis County to discuss regional plan alignment and existing plans.
-It will make recommendations for improvements to City design standards for mobility facilities such as shared use paths and on-street bike lanes.
+Agency coordination meetings are held with regional agency partners such as CTRMA, TxDOT, Williamson County and Travis County to discuss regional plan alignment and existing plans.
+These meetings make recommendations for improvements to City design standards for mobility facilities such as shared-use paths and on-street bike lanes.